 Failing to document the damage properly

 When there’s broken glass all over your living room or a downed tree on your house, you obviously want to start fixing things and cleaning them up right away.
-However, you also need to document everything carefully, ideally with plenty of photographs or even video from multiple angles to help show the extent of the damage and possibly what caused it.
+However, you also need to document everything carefully, ideally with plenty of photographs and even video (from multiple angles) to help show the extent of the damage and possibly what caused it.

-If you don’t document everything, your insurance company might try to fight the claim by alleging that it isn’t the result of the covered situation, like storm damage.
-You may even need to wait for an agent or adjuster to visit before starting work.
+If you don’t document everything, your insurance company might try to fight the claim by alleging that it isn’t the result of a covered situation like storm damage.
+Your policy may even dictate that you need to wait for an agent or adjuster to visit before starting work.

 Not looking at your policy and estimated costs before making a claim

-With apps and websites, it has never been easier to start a claim.
+With apps and websites at our fingertips, it has never been easier to start an insurance claim.
 However, initiating a bunch of tiny claims can be a lot more problematic than gathering everything you need and filing one comprehensive claim against your policy.

-While you need to move in a timely manner and not delay your filing any more than is necessary, initiating a claim immediately without documentation or a large number of small claims could slow down the resolution to your claims.
+While you need to move in a timely manner and not delay your filing any more than is necessary, initiating a claim immediately without documentation or a large number of small claims could slow down a much-needed resolution.

 Settling without negotiating

-The first settlement offer is a starting point for negotiations, not the best offer possible.
+The first settlement offer is typically a starting point for negotiations, not the best offer possible.
 It may only include costs that you have already paid.
-It may not represent everything that your insurance policy covers.
+It might not even represent everything that your insurance policy covers.

-From making sure that repairs don’t affect your curb value to getting supplementary coverage that you paid for in your policy, is a lot that goes into settling a large claim.
-Understanding some of the more common mistakes in large property insurance claims and help you avoid them and make it easier to recognize when you need help.
+From making sure that repairs don’t affect your property’s value to getting supplementary coverage that you paid for as part of your policy, there is a lot that goes into settling a damage claim.
+Understanding some of the more common mistakes in large property insurance claims can help you avoid them and make it easier to recognize when you need help.